A savory, melt in your mouth pot roast.

-- In a small bowl, combine the salt, tomato past, onion powder, garlic powder, dried chives, dried parsley, thyme, and dill.
+- In a small bowl, combine the salt, tomato paste, onion powder, garlic powder, dried chives, dried parsley, thyme, dill, and Peperoncino.
 Mix well and spread over the roast.
 Pour the beef broth around the roast.
 Cover the slow cooker and cook on high for 4 hours or low for 8 hours.

 - Slice the beef and serve the sauce over top.
 Enjoy!